 Thessaloniki Central Macedonia, Greece Travel Guide

-Thessaloniki's position as a main seaport and cultural melting pot for many years shaped its food.
-It observed the passage of Romans, Byzantines, Ottomans, and waves of Jewish, Armenian, and Balkan populations.
+Thessaloniki's position as a main seaport and cultural melting pot for hundreds of years shaped its food.
+It witnessed the passage of Romans, Byzantines, Ottomans, and waves of Jewish, Armenian, and Balkan populations.
 Each group left a gastronomic mark.

-Northern Greek cuisine tends to be richer, spicier, and uses more meat and butter compared to the olive-oil-centric dishes of the south.
+Northern Greek cuisine tends to be richer, spicier, and uses more meat and butter compared to the olive-oil-centric dishes in the southern region.
 It typically has slow-cooked stews and savory pastries.

 While Thessaloniki is a melting pot, its regional cuisine shares characteristics with Macedonia and Thrace.

 A thin, crispy filo pastry with various fillings.
-Sweet cream or savory minced meat/cheese are common.
+Sweet cream or savory ground meat/cheese are common.

 Find at numerous bakeries and specialized bougatsa shops like "Bantis" or "Serraikon" (for savory) and "Bougatsa Thessaloniki" (for sweet).